Devcon4/Bonelli/src/md/kubernetes-training.md

 - Application Health/ready checks.

 ## What are words?
+---

-Image: A set of changes to build our app.
+*Image:* A set of changes to build our app.
 Dockerfiles create Images.
 Each command in a dockerfile is it's own layer.
 Layers get cached and makes building dockerfiles much faster.

-Container: A runtime instance of an Image.
+*Container:* A runtime instance of an Image.
 If Images are the blueprints a Container is the actual product.

-Node: A Node is a machine capable of running containers.
+*Node:* A Node is a machine capable of running containers.
 It can be a VM or a full server.
 A pod can only run on one node at a time.

-Pod: A pod is conceptually the same thing as a Container but for Kubernetes.
+*Pod:* A pod is conceptually the same thing as a Container but for Kubernetes.
 Pods wrap a Container and add extra functionality like Liveliness checks and labeling.
 This is the smallest building block in Kubernetes.
 Pods are created and destroyed all the time.

-Deployment: A deployment creates multiple pods.
+*Deployment:* A deployment creates multiple pods.
 You normally only make pods through a deployment.
 Deployments are like the manager who restarts failing pods or updates them to new versions.

-Service: A service is what hooks networks together.
+*Service:* A service is what hooks networks together.
 They are the glue that takes your external ip:port (localhost:3000) and forwards you to one of your pods ip:port (10.1.0.26:80).

 ## Kubectl basics
 Kubectl is the command-line tool for Kubernetes.
 Here are some useful commands.